-Use of PLM Software in the Apparel, Fashion and Textile Industry
+Application of PLM in the Apparel, Fashion and Textile Industry

-The PLM software has reduced all manual activity, cutting the total time consumed into the half on an average.
+The PLM software has reduced all manual activity, cutting the total time consumed in half on average.
 This has also helped in streamlining sourcing.
 Now a manufacturer can quickly flip through an array of samples in no time.

 A PLM software integrates end-to-end product development and supply chain capabilities, enabling end users to plan, create, develop, source, cost, and follow finished goods through their life cycle to achieve rapid time-to-value.